-(1) An approved maintenance organisation shall report to the Authority, the aircraft design organisation of the State of design any identified condition that may present a serious hazard to the aircraft.
+- (1) An approved maintenance organisation shall report to the authority, State of design, State of manufacture, where different from State of design, and the aircraft design organisation, any identified condition that may present a serious hazard to the aircraft. - (2) Reports shall be made in a form and in a manner prescribed by the authority in the applicable technical guidance material and shall contain all pertinent information about the condition known to the approved maintenance organisation including- - (a) the aircraft registration number; - (b) the type, make and model of the article; - (c) the date of discovery of the failure, malfunction or defect; - (d) the time since the last overhaul, where applicable; - (e) the apparent cause of the failure, malfunction or defect; and

-- (2) Reports shall be made in a form prescribed by the Authority and shall contain all pertinent information about the condition known to the approved maintenance organisation including- - (a) aircraft registration number; - (b) type, make and model of the article; - (c) date of the discovery of the failure, malfunction; a defect; - (d) time since last overhaul; if applicable; - (e) apparent cause of the failure; malfunction or defect; and - (f) other pertinent information that is necessary for more complete identification, determination of the seriousness or corrective action. - (3) Where the approved maintenance organisation is contracted by an air operator certificate holder to carryout maintenance, that approved maintenance organisation shall report to the air operator certificate holder any condition affecting the airworthiness of aircraft or aircraft component. - (4) A report shall be made as soon as practicable, but in any case within three days after identifying the condition to which the report relates.
+- (f) any other pertinent information that is necessary for more complete identification and determination of the seriousness or corrective action - (3) Where the approved maintenance organisation is contracted by an aircraft owner or air operator certificate holder to carryout maintenance, that approved maintenance organisation shall report to the owner or air operator certificate holder any condition affecting the airworthiness of aircraft or aircraft component. - (4) A report shall be made as soon as practicable, not later than three days after identifying the condition to which the report relates.